-In certain situations, it may be necessary to talk about your online harassment in a professional capacity.
+In some cases, it may be necessary or helpful to talk to employers about the online abuse you’re experiencing.

 If misleading and/or reputation-harming information about you is visible online and could be seen by current or future employers, it may be better to tackle the issue head-on, especially if you already have a good relationship with a particular professional contact.
 You might even gain an important ally in the process.
 In cases in which a professional contact is eager to help but doesn’t know how, you can direct them to these Best Practices for Employers of Writers and Journalists.